ev3dev/ev3dev.github.io/docs/tutorials/setting-up-ethernet-over-usb-on-linux-networkmanager.md

 subject: Ethernet Over USB
 ---

+These instructions are for [brickman v0.5.0](http://www.ev3dev.org/news/2015/02/24/Package-Release/).
+If you are using an older version, please upgrade.

 1. On the EV3, first verify that the CDC driver is enabled.
-In brickman, open the *USB* settings and make sure *CDC* is selected and active.
+In brickman, open the *Wireless and Networks* menu and select *USB*.
+Make sure *CDC* is selected and active.

     {% include screenshot.html source="/images/brickman/usb-cdc-active.png" %}

-2. Then, in *Networking*, make sure *Gadget* is enabled.

-    {% include screenshot.html source="/images/brickman/networking-technologies-gadget-selected.png" %}

-3. On your host computer, with the EV3 connected via USB, open up *System Settings* and select *Network*
+2. On your host computer, with the EV3 connected via USB, open up *System Settings* and select *Network*

     {% include screenshot.html source="/images/Ubuntu-CDC/System-Settings-Network.png" %}

-4. In the *Network* dialog, you should see a Wired connection that says *Connecting*.
-Click the *Options...* button.
+3. In the *Network* dialog, you should see a Wired connection that says *Connecting*.
+It may say *Disconnected* instead if it has timed out already.
+    You can also idetentify the connection by the *Hardware Address* - it will start with `12:16:53`.
+Click the *Options...* button for this connection.

     {% include screenshot.html source="/images/Ubuntu-CDC/Network-Connecting.png" %}

-5. In the dialog that open, change the *Connection Name* to whatever you want (using *ev3dev* here).
+4. In the dialog that open, change the *Connection Name* to whatever you want (using *ev3dev* here).
 Select the *IPv4 Settings* tab and change the *Method* to *Shared to other computers*.